 I hold a PhD from the University of California, Santa Barbara.
-As a researcher at the Earth Research Institute in Santa Barbara I worked on interdisciplinary wildfire issues with economists, ecologists, meteorologists, and other natural scientists.
-Previously I worked as an energy economics consultant, where I advised utilities and tribes on energy decisions and produced expert witness testimony for entities such as the US Department of Justice and the Illinois Attorney General.
+As a researcher at the Earth Research Institute in Santa Barbara I worked on interdisciplinary wildfire issues with economists, ecologists, and other natural scientists.
+Previously I was an energy economics consultant, where I advised utilities and tribes on energy decisions and produced expert witness testimony for state and federal government entities.

 Personal interests include guitar, French, punk, new wave, art, hiking, and basketball.